JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 apply to all ODEs.
 For example, ODEs with discontinuities ([events](http://docs.juliadiffeq.org/latest/features/callback_functions.html)) are excluded by the assumptions of the derivation.
 Thus once again we arrive at the conclusion that one method is not enough.

-In DifferentialEquations.jl we have implemented many different methods for computing the derivatives of differential equations with respect to parameters.
+In DifferentialEquations.jl have implemented many different methods for computing the derivatives of differential equations with respect to parameters.
 We have a [recent preprint](https://arxiv.org/abs/1812.01892) detailing some of these results.
 One of the things we have found is that direct use of automatic differentiation can be one of the most efficient and flexible methods.
-Julia's ForwardDiff.jl, Flux, and ReverseDiff.jl can directly be applied to perform automatic differentiation on the native Julia differential equation solvers themselves, and this can increase performance while giving new features.
+Julia's ForwardDiff.jl, Flux.jl, and ReverseDiff.jl can directly be applied to perform automatic differentiation on the native Julia differential equation solvers themselves, and this can increase performance while giving new features.
 Our findings show that forward-mode automatic differentiation is fastest when